Dresden: Post-reunification

+Following German reunification, the Free State of Saxony was re-established with expanded borders and Dresden as its capital in 1990.
+The Soviet troops stationed in the city were withdrawn in the early 1990s and the NVA dissolved in accordance with the Two-Plus-Four Treaty of 1990.

-Dresden has experienced dramatic changes since the reunification of Germany in the early 1990s.
-The city still bears many wounds from the bombing raids of 1945, but it has undergone significant reconstruction.
-Restoration of the Dresden Frauenkirche, a Lutheran church, began in 1994 and was completed in 2005, a year before Dresden's 800th anniversary; this was done with the help of privately raised funds.
-The gold cross on the top of the church was funded officially by "the British people and the House of Windsor".
-The urban renewal process, which includes the reconstruction of the area around the Neumarkt square on which the Frauenkirche is situated, was expected to take decades, but numerous large projects were under way in the first part of the 21st century.
+Since reunification, Dresden has undergone significant reconstruction.
+Restoration of the Dresden Frauenkirche began in 1994 and was completed in 2005 – a year before Dresden's 800th anniversary – with the help of privately raised funds.
+The gold cross on the top of the church was made in London and funded by donations to the Dresden Trust, a British organisation committed to strengthening relations with Dresden.
+The reconstruction of the Frauenkirche marked the first step in rebuilding the Neumarkt area.
+The majority of buildings around the square were rebuilt either in their original form or with a façade resembling the original.

-Dresden remains a major cultural centre of historical memory, owing to the city's destruction in World War II.
-Each year on 13 February, the anniversary of the British and American fire-bombing raid that destroyed most of the city, tens of thousands of demonstrators gather to commemorate the event.
+Each year on 13 February, the anniversary of the British and American fire-bombing raid, thousands of residents gather to commemorate the city's destruction in World War II.
 Since reunification, the ceremony has taken on a more neutral and pacifist tone (after being used more politically during the Cold War).
-Beginning in 1999, right-wing Neo-Nazi white nationalist groups have organised demonstrations in Dresden that have been among the largest of their type in the post-war history of Germany.
-Each year around the anniversary of the city's destruction, people convene in the memory of those who died in the fire-bombing.
+Beginning in 1999, Neo-Nazi groups have organised demonstrations in Dresden that have been among the largest of their type in the post-war history of Germany.

-The completion of the reconstructed Dresden Frauenkirche in 2005 marked the first step in rebuilding the Neumarkt area.
-The areas around the square were divided into eight "quarters", with each being rebuilt as a separate project.
-The majority of buildings were rebuilt either in their original form or at least with a façade resembling the original.
+Dresden Elbe Valley with the Waldschlösschen Bridge.
+Its construction led to the site losing its UNESCO World Heritage status in 2009.

 In 2002, torrential rains caused the Elbe to flood 9 m above its normal height, i.e., even higher than the old record height from 1845, damaging many landmarks (see 2002 European floods).
-The destruction from this "millennium flood" is no longer visible, due to the speed of reconstruction.

-The United Nations' cultural organization UNESCO declared the Dresden Elbe Valley to be a World Heritage Site in 2004.
-After being placed on the list of endangered World Heritage Sites in 2006, the city lost the title in June 2009, due to the construction of the Waldschlößchenbrücke, making it only the second ever World Heritage Site to be removed from the register.
+UNESCO declared the Dresden Elbe Valley to be a World Heritage Site in 2004.
+After being placed on the list of endangered World Heritage Sites in 2006, the city lost the title in June 2009, due to the construction of the Waldschlösschen Bridge, making it the second ever World Heritage Site to be removed from the list.
 UNESCO stated in 2006 that the bridge would destroy the cultural landscape.
 The city council's legal moves, meant to prevent the bridge from being built, failed.

+In 2006, the city of Dresden sold its publicly subsidized housing organisation, WOBA Dresden GmbH, to the US-based private investment company Fortress Investment Group.
+The city received 987.1 million euro and paid off its remaining loans, making it the first large city in Germany to become debt-free.
+Opponents of the sale were concerned about Dresden's loss of control over the subsidized housing market.